 Recruiting agencies are more important than ever but choosing the right recruiting agency can be a challenge.
 In the first part of this interview, we talked about new trends.
 In this second part of the interview, we talk about services that will help you keep up with the trends and come out on top.
 Thanks for coming back to the second part of our interview with HIRECLOUT’s CEO Avetis Antaplyan for a continuation of Recruiting in 2019 Part II.

 S: HIRECLOUT has a comprehensive list of full recruiting services designed to provide the best hiring help on the market.
-In addition to the Staff Augmentation service that you touched on, can you talk to us about all the services HIRECLOUT offers?
+Can you talk to us about all the services HIRECLOUT offers?

 A: Sure!
 Well, what we do is tailor our services based on the company’s needs.
 We have a few different ways to help companies find the talent they are looking for.

 First, we have our Retained Executive Search service.